 Material Certification Types

-APP uses the following terminology to address certification of raw materials.
+APP uses the following terminology to address certification of materials.

 Certificate of Conformance (CofC):

 A document supplied by the material manufacturer that specifies that the materials supplied meet the requirements specified (typically the manufacturer's own stated properties).
-A CofC is typically not signed nor does it reference purchase order numbers (only lot numbers).
-The value of a CofC is limited to traceability.
+A CofC is typically not signed and it often does not reference purchase order numbers (only lot numbers).
+A separate document may be required to link them.
+If received form a distributor or other third party it can link the product to the original manufacturer but will not show full traceability.
+For many molding applications this type of certification is satisfactory.
+For aerospace and military applications a Certificate of Analysis with full traceability is usually required.

 Certificate of Analysis (CofA):